jamiesanson/jamie.sanson.dev/src/assets/content/blog/handling-lifecycle-with-view-binding-in-fragments.md

         	private var _binding: T? = null

             init {
-                // Observe the ViewLifecycle of the Fragment this@viewLifecycle
+                // Observe the View Lifecycle of the Fragment this@viewLifecycle
                     .viewLifecyleOwner
                     .lifecycle